 With many family friendly ships boasting well-equipped nurseries with trained staff you can leave your little sailor in capable hands whilst you enjoy some of the ship’s grown-up facilities.
 Or maybe head straight to your cabin for a snooze!!!

-Remember to factor a charge for this into your holiday budget – although, with hourly rates as little as £5, we’re sure it’s worth it for the chance to see a show or take a swim in peace.
+Remember, some cruise line nurseries do charge – although, with low hourly rates, we’re sure it’s worth it for the chance to see a show or take a swim in peace.
 Dad’s got his wallet out already!

 If the thirteen year old down the road charges £20 to watch your TV and eat your favourite ice-cream of an evening then you’re sure to be looking at each other in wide eyed wonder around about now.
 Imagine what you could do in those blissful few hours (but let’s keep it clean, unless you want two tiny tots in tow on next year’s cruise!); uninterrupted dinners, a theatre show or movie that doesn’t feature Postman Pat or Peppa Pig, a flutter in the casino or maybe even a spin on the dance floor; once you’ve got your energy levels back up from ‘new parent’ to ‘normal anyway’.